santiment/academy/src/docs/metrics/details/latency.md

 ## On-Chain Latency

-In order to compute on-chain data, a number block confirmations are required before fetching the data for a given block.
+In order to compute on-chain data, a number of block confirmations are required before fetching the data for a given block.
 Measured in time:

 - Bitcoin - Around 30 minutes